open-telemetry/opentelemetry-specification/experimental/zpages.md

   - [Shared Static Files](#shared-static-files)

 ## Overview
-zPages are webpages that allow easy viewing of tracing/metrics information.
-When included for a process, zPages will display basic information about that process on a webpage.
+zPages are an alternative to external exporters, calculating and serving in-process webpages that show various tracing and metrics information when included.

 The idea of "zPages" originates from one of OpenTelemetry's predecessors, [OpenCensus](https://opencensus.io/).
 You can read more about zPages from the OpenCensus docs [here](https://opencensus.io/zpages) or the OTEP [here](https://github.com/open-telemetry/oteps/blob/master/text/0110-z-pages.md).
 OpenCensus has different zPage implementations in [Java](https://opencensus.io/zpages/java/), [Go](https://opencensus.io/zpages/go/), and [Node](https://opencensus.io/zpages/node/) and there has been similar internal solutions developed at companies like Uber.
 Within OpenTelemetry, zPages are also either developed or being developed in [C#](https://github.com/open-telemetry/opentelemetry-dotnet/tree/master/src/OpenTelemetry.Exporter.ZPages), Java, and C++.